LEONARD TSUGUHARU FOUJITA

 13¾ x 10¾ Inches

-Signed Lower Right "Foujita" Beneath Artist's Name in Kanji
+Signed Lower Right "Foujita" in English

 Leonard Tsuguharu Foujita is recognized as being the "first Japanese artist to free that country's art of its legendary and classic image".
 Born in Japan, Foujita first studied at Tokyo's Imperial School of Fine Art.
 He achieved immediate and widespread recognition that included the purchase of one of his paintings by the Japanese Emperor.
 In 1912, he traveled to London and, the following year, to Paris, where immediately became associated with the central group of revolutionary artists that included Pablo Picasso, Georges Braque, Henri Rousseau and the Fauves who soon came to form his intimate circle.
 In 1917, he held his first exhibition in Paris, and by 1924, was exhibiting with the Fauves at the Salon d'Automne.
 That same year, he became an elected member of the Tokyo Academy of Fine Arts.
 In 1931, he embarked on a South American tour to publicize his work, achieving great success in Argentina and Mexico.
 He returned to Japan in 1940, and remained there until 1949 when he returned to settle in Paris.
 He became President of the Association of Japanese Artists and acquired French citizenship in 1955.